zacklukem/tscc/README.md

 # TSCC

-TSCC is a typescript to c compiler.
+TSCC is a typescript to C++ compiler.
 It is written in typescript (with the hope to eventually bootstrap).

 The goal of TSCC is to follow the typescript specification if possible, but it probably won't be 100% compatible because for now I don't plan to implement javascript-style dynamic objects where properties can be added at runtime.